 I love the dri-fit tech in their clothes.
 No matter how sweaty you get, the clothes keep you dry.
 I have two pairs of their crops that blow my Lulus out of the water, in both form and function.
 (And who can resist that little swoosh!)

 What’s a sweat session without your favorite upbeat tunes?
-But I’m just not a fan of earbuds.
-Regardless of if they’re wireless or not, I find they always end up interfering with my workout somehow.
-The great part about working out from home is you can opt out of earbuds and use a speaker!
+The great part about working out from home is that – if you prefer – you can opt out of earbuds and use a speaker!
 For which I have one and only suggestion:

 Bose Soundlink Bluetooth Speaker is a fantastic portable speaker.
 Big sound from a little box!
 These newer ones are even waterproof so it’s ideal for outdoor exercise too, like hiking or camping.